tuyentv96/hasty-challenge/README.md

 - Workers claim the job and mark the job `success` or `failed`

 Design thinking:
+- I use Redis for queue and Postgresql for persistent.
 - Jobs with the same `object_id` in time windows of 5 minutes will return the same `job_id`.
 - When workers consume messages from `Redis Queue`.
 It begins a transaction, claims the job for execution, sets job `status` to `running`.
 And set job `status` to `success` or `failed` when done.
 So the worker can rerun the job event when crash/restart.
 - Job execution timeout will be set by env `JOB_TIMEOUT` in seconds.